-India's banking system, which dates to the eighteenth century, is a mixture of public (presidency banks), private and foreign ownership.4 In the early twentieth century, public banks were consolidated, first in 1921 when the presidency banks amalgamated into the Imperial Bank of India; again in 1935 when public banks were consolidated into the State Bank of India (RBI) was also created that year, but did not become the bank regulator until after independence.
+India's banking system, which dates to the eighteenth century, is a mixture of public (presidency banks), private and foreign ownership.6 In the early twentieth century, public banks were consolidated, first in 1921 when the presidency banks amalgamated into the Imperial Bank of India, and again in 1935 when public banks were consolidated into the State Bank of India whose assets even today far outweigh those of any other bank.
+The Reserve Bank of India (RBI) was also created that year, but did not become the bank regulator until after independence.
 It took control of the Imperial Bank in 1955.
-This hybrid system existed until 1969 when most (but not all) of the banking system was nationalized on the rationale that government-owned banks would be better instruments of economic growth (as they would be less vulnerable to connected lending), more likely to create rural branches to encourage small savers, and contribute to the needs of planned growth and equitable distribution of credit, particularly to small scale industry and farmers.
+This hybrid system existed until 1969 when much of the banking system was nationalized for the political purpose of ensuring through government ownership that banks became better instruments of economic growth since they would be less vulnerable to connected lending, more likely to create rural branches to encourage small savers, and contribute to the needs of planned growth and equitable distribution of credit, particularly to small scale industry and farmers.

-Targets set by government for branches in un-banked locations around the country led to rapid expansion of the sector and centralization of a majority of deposits in the public sector banks (PSBs).
+These political priorities led to government-mandated requirements, which persist to the present, for lending to priority sectors.
+Domestic banks are required to lend 40 percent of net bank credit to priority sectors, with 18 percent of this total to be directed to agriculture and 10 percent to weaker sections.7 Targets were also set for bank branching in un-banked locations.
+When these targets were set in the 1970s, the sector expanded rapidly and a majority of deposits became concentrated in the public sector banks (PSBs).
 Despite entry restrictions and branch licensing requirements, private banks grew rapidly up to 1980 when a final round of nationalization left only 10 percent of total branches in private and foreign hands.
-Private banks tended to be small and geographically focused.
-By 1990-91 PSBs accounted for 90 percent of deposits and advances.
-The nationalized banks retained their corporate structures but substituted government for private directors.
-Specialized state-owned intermediaries promote the social objectives of finance, such as the National Bank for Rural Development (NABARD), the Small Industries Development Bank of India (SIDBI) and various state finance corporations (Patel 2004).
+By 1990-91 PSBs accounted for 90 percent of total deposits and advances.
+The nationalized banks retained their corporate structures but substituted government for independent directors.
+Specialized state-owned intermediaries that included the National Bank for Rural Development (NABARD), the Small Industries Development Bank of India (SIDBI) and various state finance corporations also promoted the social objectives of finance (Patel 2004).

-The 1991 balance of payments crisis was a catalyst for the liberalization of ownership and regulation.
+India's 1991 balance of payments crisis was a catalyst for the liberalization of bank ownership and regulation.
 RBI reforms ostensibly aimed to make the banking system more resilient to market shocks and to replace its hands-on approach to banking oversight with arm's length regulation (something that still over-shadows the banking system).
 PSBs were permitted to access capital markets for up to 49 percent of their equity.
 In 1994 six "new private" banks were launched by government-owned financial institutions and three foreign banks entered the market.
-Two of the private banks, HDFC and ICICI, have since grown quickly and are noted for sophisticated management and technology and strong customer focus.5 Limited foreign entry was also permitted.6 Today India has 285 scheduled commercial banks, also known as SCBs (Table 1).Indian firms have access to international markets and retail investors are permitted to invest in foreign companies subject to certain conditions.
+Two of the private banks, HDFC and ICICI, have since grown quickly and are noted for sophisticated management and technology and strong customer focus.8 Limited foreign entry was also permitted.9 In March 2006, India had 218 scheduled commercial banks, also known as SCBs (Table 1) that included more than one hundred regional rural banks.